 Snuggle up and get ready for the ultimate vegetarian comfort food.
-Shepherd’s pie hails from across the pond where rural farmers would take all their leftovers and smother them in mashed potatoes.
-In this recipe, we use fresh ingredients instead of leftovers to make a heaping pile of veggies cooked in a scrumptious gravy.
-This recipe allows you to either mash your own potatoes (don’t worry, a fork or potato masher will be fine) or use a premade mash.
-We prefer to mash our own in order to get the consistency we like but either works well.
-After those veggies are tucked in with a nice cover of potatoes, we broil to finish giving the dish a nice toasted look and taste.
+This recipe allows you to either mash your own potatoes or use a premade mash.
+We prefer to mash our own in order to get the consistency we like, but either works well.
+After those veggies are tucked in with a nice cover of potatoes, we broil the top to give the dish a nice toasted look and taste.
 Throw a couple chopped chives on top and you’ve made an all-star vegetarian dish perfect for a cold, rainy night.

 • Servings: 4